Essential fatty acid: Essentiality in human diet

 Essential nutrients are defined as those that cannot be synthesized de novo in sufficient quantities for normal physiological function.
 This definition is met for LA and ALA but not the longer chain derivatives in adults.
 The longer chain derivatives particularly, however, have pharmacological properties that can modulate disease processes, but this should not be confused with dietary essentiality.

-One study demonstrated linoleic acid deficiency in adults.
-They found that patients undergoing intravenous nutrition with glucose became isolated from their fat supplies and rapidly developed biochemical signs of essential fatty acid deficiency (an increase in 20:3n−9/20:4n−6 ratio in plasma) and skin symptoms.
-This could be treated by infusing lipids, and later studies showed that topical application of sunflower oil would also resolve the dermal symptoms.
-Linoleic acid has a specific role in maintaining the skin water-permeability barrier, probably as constituents of acylglycosylceramides.
-This role cannot be met by any ω−3 fatty acids or by arachidonic acid.

 The main physiological requirement for ω−6 fatty acids is attributed to arachidonic acid, which is the major precursor of prostaglandins, leukotrienes that play a vital role in cell signaling, and an endogenous cannabinoid anandamide.
 Metabolites from the ω−3 pathway, mainly from eicosapentaenoic acid, are mostly inactive.

 Reviews by the European Food Safety Authority made recommendations for minimal intakes of LA and ALA and have also recommended intakes of longer chain ω−3 fatty acids based on the association of oily fish consumption with a lower risk of cardiovascular disease.